awslabs/graphstorm/docs/source/gs-processing/developer/input-configuration.rst

 -  ``version`` (String, required): The version of configuration file being used.
 We include the package name to allow self-contained identification of the file format.
--  ``graph`` (JSON object, required): one configuration object that defines each of the node types and edge types that describe the graph.
+-  ``graph`` (JSON object, required): one configuration object that defines each of the edge and node types that constitute the graph.

 We describe the ``graph`` object next.

-``graph`` configuration object
+Contents of the ``graph`` configuration object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``graph`` configuration object can have two top-level objects: